RazorLink® Smart Networking, an SD-WAN solution, provides seamless, carrier agnostic transitions between terrestrial and satellite communications.

 RazorLink® ensures that, when these applications and services are provided via Satellite, the user experience and value perception remains positive, and maintains business continuity and social engagement, as if provided via terrestrial networks.

-Integrating satellite communications with terrestrial services presents significant challenges given the physical properties and commercial implications of using satellite technology.
+significant challenges given the physical properties and commercial implications of using satellite technology.

 In addition, when a user moves out of cellular/WiFi coverage, or is operating in areas of highly contested capacity, the service performance degrades and eventually applications fail completely, leading to poor User Experience (UX) and value perception.